-As at 31 December 2023 2022
+As at 31 December 2024 2023

-Balance, beginning of the year 29,131 34,868
+Balance, beginning of the year 30,724 29,131

-Liabilities incurred 198 703
+Liabilities incurred - 198

-Liabilities settled - (1,852)
+Liabilities settled - -

-Accretion 1,801 1,143
+Accretion 1,667 1,801

-Change in estimate (406) (5,611)
+Change in estimate (4,694) (406)

-Foreign currency translation (120)
+Foreign currency translation - -

-Balance, end of year 30,724 29,131
+Balance, end of year 27,697 30,724

-The Group's decommissioning provisions are based on its net ownership in wells and facilities in Tunisia, Romania, Brunei and Canada.
+The Group's decommissioning provisions are based on its net ownership in wells and facilities in Tunisia, Romania and Canada.
 Management estimates the costs to abandon and reclaim the wells and facilities using existing technology and the estimated time period during which these costs will be incurred in the future.
-During the year, liabilities were incurred in Romania relating to two new wells, reduced by the abandonment of one well.
-In Tunisia, the Group incurred liabilities related to two new water pits.

-The Group has estimated as at 31 December 2023 the decommissioning provisions of the wells in Canada to be \$0.8 million.
-During 2022, the Group completed the abandonment of three wells in Canada and it was determined that the Group was no longer obligated to fulfil the decommissioning provisions of \$1.6 million relating to legacy properties.
+The Group has estimated as at 31 December 2024 the decommissioning provisions of the wells in Canada to be 0.8 million.
+During 2022, the Group completed the abandonment of three wells in Canada and it was determined that the Group was no longer obligated to fulfil the decommissioning provisions of 1.6 million relating to legacy properties.
 The remaining obligations are reported as current liabilities as they relate to non-producing properties or expired production sharing contracts.